oboy10/Access4All/README.md

-# AccessAll — Universal Website Accessibility Extension
+# Access4All — Universal Website Accessibility Extension

-**AccessAll** is a lightweight Chrome extension that instantly adds accessibility tools to **any website**, helping users with dyslexia, visual impairments, focus difficulties, and reading challenges.
+**Access4All** is a lightweight Chrome extension that instantly adds accessibility tools to **any website**, helping users with dyslexia, visual impairments, focus difficulties, and reading challenges.

 No accounts.
 No payments.
 No setup per site.
 It works everywhere.

 ---

-## 🌍 Why AccessAll?
+## 🌍 Why Access4All?

 Many websites are not designed with accessibility in mind.
-AccessAll empowers users by letting them **adapt the web to their needs**, instead of relying on every site to do the right thing.
+Access4All empowers users by letting them **adapt the web to their needs**, instead of relying on every site to do the right thing.

 ### Who it helps